-This report summarizes the results of testing conducted on March 3-5, 2015 at Consumers Energy Company's (CEC) White Pigeon Compressor Station.
-CEC's Regulatory Compliance Testing Section (RCTS) conducted performance tests on four (4) 4-stroke lean burn (4SLB) natural gas-fired, reciprocating internal combustion engines (RICE), identified as EUENGINE1, EUENGINE2, EUENGINE3 and EUENGINE4.
-The engines are located and operating at the White Pigeon Compressor Station in White Pigeon, Michigan.
+This report summarizes the results of testing conducted on March 8-10, 2016 at Consumers Energy Company's (CEC) White Pigeon Compressor Station, located in White Pigeon, Michigan.
+CEC's Regulatory Compliance Testing Section (RCTS) conducted performance tests on three (3) 4-stroke lean burn (4SLB) natural gas-fired, reciprocating internal combustion engines (RICE), identified as EUENGINE2, EUENGINE3 and EUENGINE4.
+(A fourth RICE unit, identified as EUENGINE1, was scheduled to be tested; however, it was out of service for repairs at the time of this test event.)
 Please note that reproducing portions of this test report may omit critical substantiating documentation or cause information to be taken out of context.
 If any portion of this report is reproduced, please exercise due care in this regard.